thechelsuk/uk.thechels.cod/_pages/flood-warnings.md

 - Flood alert: Middle Avon Rugby to Bidford
 - Although some river levels are still rising, some river levels are forecast to fall during today, though may rise again overnight in response to further forecast rainfall.
 Flooding is possible on 18 December 2025.
 Flooding may affect low-lying land and roads adjacent to the River Avon between Rugby and Bidford including Warwick, Stratford upon Avon, caravan parks and farmland.
 We are closely monitoring the situation.
 Avoid using low lying footpaths and any bridges near local watercourses.
 Avoid low lying roads near rivers, which may be flooded.
 This message will be updated by 11:00AM on 18 December 2025 or as the situation changes.

+- Flood alert: Tributaries in Gloucester
+- Forecast rising river levels this evening may lead to flooding.
+Flooding is possible on 18 December 2025 .
+Flooding may affect  low lying land and roads adjacent to Horsbere Brook, Wotton Brook, River Twyver, River Sud, Whaddon Brook, Daniels Brook & Dimore Brook.
+Locations that may be affected include Kemerton, Tewkesbury, Stoke Orchard, Uckington, Churchdown, Upton St Leonards, Cheltenham, Horsebere and Brookthorpe.
+The Horsbere flood storage area may become  operational.
+We are closely monitoring the situation and monitoring River levels Take care and avoid walking, cycling or driving through flood water .
+This message will be updated by 10:00AM on 18 December 2025 or as the situation changes.

 - Flood alert: Little Avon catchment and the Vale of Berkeley
 - High river levels today may lead to flooding.
 Flooding is possible on 17 December 2025.
 Flooding is forecast to affect locations near the Little Avon, with low lying land and roads expected to be most affected, particularly around Areas most at risk include the Little Avon River and other rivers and streams in the Vale of Berkeley.
 Further rainfall is forecast on Wednesday and Thursday and this Alert is likely to remain in force.
 We are monitoring rainfall and river levels and will issue updates as necessary.
 Avoid using low lying footpaths and any bridges near local watercourses.
 This message will be updated by 10:30AM on 18 December 2025 or as the situation changes.

+- Flood alert: Rivers in South Worcestershire
+- Forecast rising river levels this evening may lead to flooding.
+Flooding is possible on 18 December 2025 .
+Flooding may affect low lying land and roads adjacent to the river from North Littleton to Winchcombe.
+Other locations that may be affected are Badsey, Childswickham, Broadway, Sedgeberrow, Toddington and the Road at Hinton on the Green bridge.
+This alert has been issued based on uncertain forecast heavy rainfall that may have significant impact within the community.
+As the rain has not yet fallen and been observed we are unable to provide any real time peak information.
+As the situation evolves we will be able to provide more details.
+We are closely monitoring the situation and monitoring River levels.
+Take care and avoid walking, cycling or driving through flood water .
+This message will be updated by 10:00AM on 18 December 2025 or as the situation changes.

+- Flood alert: Tributaries in Cheltenham and Tewkesbury
+- Forecast rising river levels this evening may lead to flooding.
+Flooding is possible on 18 December 2025 .
+Flooding may affect low lying land and roads adjacent to Wymans Brook, Carrant Brook, Hatherley Brook, Swilgate and the River Chelt.
+Locations that may be affected include Mitton, Ashchurch, Walton Cardiff and locations along the River Chelt from Charlton Kings to Uckington and Boddington.
+We are monitoring rainfall and river levels
+Take care and avoid walking, cycling or driving through flood water .
+This message will be updated by 10:00AM on 18 December 2025 or as the situation changes.

 - Flood alert: River Severn in Gloucestershire
 - Rising river levels may lead to flooding.
 Flooding is possible on 17 December 2025.